U.S. Economic Slowdown In Coming Months Expected To Be Worst On Record

 "But the margin of error at this point is deeply uncertain, and the number could be much higher," he added.
 Shepherdson expects the U.S. economy to shrink at an annual rate of 10% in the next few months.
 That's starting to seem optimistic.

-J.P.
-Morgan's mid-range prediction of a 14% decline is far worse than anything Americans have seen, at least since the 1930s.
-(Quarterly data go back only as far as the late 1940s.)
+JPMorgan's midrange prediction of a 14% decline is far worse than anything Americans have seen, at least since the 1930s.

 Still, Feroli's forecast is relatively upbeat about how long the downturn will last.
 He expects economic activity to bottom out in April, then recover fairly quickly.